devgateway/www.developmentgateway.org/_posts/2015-02-13-datarev-round-up.md

 Have a little bit of time on your hands?
 Not really, but love learning anyway?
 Lucky for you there are a few options that are quick and accessible from wherever you get Wi-Fi.
 Check out the [Engineering for Change webinar series](http://www.engineeringforchange-webinars.org/).
 Then after that, check out USAID’s course on [How to Use Mobile Data Solutions for Better Development Outcomes](http://www.ictworks.org/2015/01/16/free-usaid-course-how-to-use-mobile-data-solutions-for-better-development-outcomes/).

-*Taryn Davis is a Senior Associate at Development Gateway.*

 *This piece has been modified and was originally posted on the [First Tranche.](http://aiddata.org/blog/this-week-state-of-the-data-revolution-project-pulse-in-senegal)*